SantiagoSaldanaS/street_fighter/README.md

 ---
 ## Testing
-Load `test.py` from the repository with:
+Load `test.py` from the repository.

 Run: